onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 * *short* : attribute configured with this option will always printed by default

-* *long* : attriuted configured with this option will get printed only when user inputs the default parameter *long*, defined in *default_parameters* section.
+* *long* : attribute configured with this option will get printed only when user inputs the default parameter *long*, defined in *default_parameters* section.
 So to print all attributes of a command, user will input parameter: